SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Try removing the default case.
    What error do you get?

 ..
-The "starts with uppercase" is probably too much of a stretch before having learned about string operations.
+TODO: The "starts with uppercase" is probably too much of a stretch before having learned about string operations.

 After executing the code inside the switch case that matched,